MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/ka-versions.md

 Article versioning helps you manage updates to your knowledge articles without disrupting the live or published articles.
 By creating major and minor versions of a knowledge article, you can keep your articles up to date with the latest information while keeping track of changes throughout the lifecycle of your products and services.

 This capability helps you to keep accurate records of the features your organization provides and go back to previous versions if you need to.

+##  Create a new version

-1. In the Customer Service Hub, select **Services** and choose **Knowledge Articles**.
+1. In the Customer Service app, select **Knowledge Articles**.

-2. Open the article you want to create a new version for.
+2. Select the article you want to create a new version for.

-3. In the knowledge article, select **Create Major Version** or **Create Minor Version**.
+3. From the command bar, select **Create Major Version** or **Create Minor Version**.

      An example of a major version would be when your documentation changes to detail a new feature or functionality,  while a minor version might be a change to the user interface with no change to functionality.